Eight Breakable Rules of Investigative Writing

 How you choose to write often depends on the publication “platform” - the type of website, magazine, etc., its editorial rules and audience / readership, among others.
 For instance, if it’s a platform that is read by many people, then you have the luxury of creating and maintaining suspense (because people will read it) but if you’re trying to draw attention in order to present more details then it’s probably best that the starts contains all the essential information already.

-As a writer, you may not be as interested in presenting information, but instead creating an atmosphere in which the protagonist of the story develop over the following paragraphs.
+As a writer, you may not be as interested in presenting information, but instead creating an atmosphere in which the protagonists of the story develop over the following paragraphs.

 For example, in one of the most celebrated portraits of journalism, “Frank Sinatra has a cold”, Gay Talese breaks several writing rules when he writes about the singer.
 For starters, he didn’t speak directly to the protagonist (an assumed must if you are to write a portrait or a profile) as the subject was not going to cooperate due to his press agent restrictions (see details in this Esquire article).
 So, Talese beats around the bush instead of going straight to the matter: